Wilfred Madius Tangau: Political career

-Tangau was elected as the Member of Parliament for Tuaran for the first time in November 1999 and again in 2004.
-He did not contest in the 12th Malaysian Parliament to make way for then UPKO deputy president Datuk Wilfred Bumburing to contest.
+Tangau was elected as the Member of Parliament for Tuaran for the first time in 1999 general election and again in 2004.
+He did not contest in the 2008 general election, to make way for then-UPKO Deputy President Wilfred Bumburing to contest.

+In 2012, Wilfred Bumburing quit UPKO to join the Opposition Pakatan Rakyat coalition, thus the Deputy President post fell vacant.
+Tangau was elected as the new Deputy President in October 2013, defeating Dr. Ewon Ebin, then-UPKO Vice President, with a slim majority.

-In the 13th General Elections held in 2013 he was once again elected as the Member of Parliament for Tuaran and won by a majority of over 5,000 votes.
+In the 2013 general election, he once again was elected as the Member of Parliament for Tuaran and won by a majority of over 5,000 votes.